 Your landlord’s violation of your rights may allow you to counter sue.
-If you win at trial, you will have a right to stay in your apartment AND your landlord may owe you money.If your landlord has violated your rights, please contact us today
+If you win at trial, you will have a right to stay in your apartment AND your landlord may owe you money.If you are presently being evicted, please get in contact now.

 Did Your Landlord Provide You with the Proper Notice?